 Stéphane Bazeille was a Post-doc from 2011 until 2015.
 He is now a Post-doc at Ecole des Mines de Nantes, Equipe Robotique, 4, rue Alfred Kastler - B.P.
 20722, F-44307 Nantes, France.
 His main research activity is now focus on the perception of the environment on underwater robots in the FET - European Project subCULTron.

 Jake Goldsmith moved to Italy and began working at the IIT, as the Senior Design Engineer on the HyQ project in summer of 2011.
 During his time there he has made countless improvements to the current robot design, developed supporting technologies and worked tirelessly towards to realisation of the HyQ²Max.
 In October 2015, he moved to Boston Dynamic Inc as design engineer, Boston, USA.

 Ioannis Havoutis was a senior postdoctoral researcher and the head of Locomotion group of the Dynamic Legged System Lab from 2013 to 2015.
 He mainly contributed to a planning and control framework for quadrupedal locomotion in challenging terrain.
-In July 2015, he moves to Idiap Research Institute as researcher.
+In July 2015, he moved to Idiap Research Institute as researcher.
 Since April 2017 he is a departmental lecturer at Oxford Robotics Institute.

 Jonas Buchli was the team leader of the HyQ project from 8/2010 to 8/2012 and considerably contributed to the following areas of the project: torque control, impedance control, rigid body inverse dynamics control, locomotion control and planning, software etc. In September 2012 he founded the Agile & Dexterous Robotics Lab at the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
 In July 2013 we delivered a copy of HyQ, called HyQ-blue, to his lab in Zurich.
 Since 2018 he works as a research scientist for DeepMind.